vijaycs85/emfield/contrib/video_cck/README.txt

 /* $Id$ */

 /***********/
- Video CCK
+ Embedded Video Field
 /***********/

 Author: Aaron Winborn
 Development Began 2007-02-23

-Requires: Drupal 5, Content (CCK)
+Requires: Drupal 6, Content (CCK), emfield
 Optional: Views

 This extensible module will create a field for node content types that can be used to display video and thumbnails